Introduction to AI

 AI Ethics and AI Safety are two interconnected aspects in the responsible development and deployment of AI systems.

 AI Ethics focuses on the moral principles and guidelines that govern the design, implementation, and impact of AI on society, addressing issues such as fairness, transparency, accountability, and privacy.
 AI Safety, on the other hand, involves the technical aspects of developing AI systems that are robust, reliable, and secure, aiming to prevent unintended consequences and harmful behaviour.

 While these two domains may seem distinct, efforts in AI Ethics and AI Safety can mutually reinforce one another.
 By ensuring that AI systems align with human values, ethical considerations help guide the development of safe AI systems that can be trusted and understood by users.
-Meanwhile, advances in AI Safety can help mitigate potential biases and reduce the risk of unintended consequences, which are crucial for upholding ethical standards.
+Meanwhile, advances in AI Safety can help avoid accidents and misuse that would violate basic human rights.
 In summary, addressing AI Ethics and AI Safety in tandem creates a strong foundation for the responsible development and deployment of AI technologies.

 Deeper Dive: The Development of Advanced AI

 The past, present, and future of AI

 Developments in artificial intelligence (AI) have been truly astonishing.
 In 2012, the field of deep learning was just beginning to take off, and AI systems struggled at fairly simple tasks like object recognition.
 The story today is wildly different – AI systems can outperform most high-school students on a wide range of subjects ranging from biology to economics, make state-of-the-art progress in solving protein folding, are wildly superhuman at games like Chess and Go, and are poised to impact large fractions of the economy.Click to read more